Mark-H/modxStats/README.md

 Installation
 ============

-To install modxStats, you'll need a working MODX 2.x installation running (Scheduler from modmore)[https://www.modmore.com/extras/scheduler/].
+To install modxStats, you'll need a working MODX 2.x installation running [Scheduler from modmore](https://www.modmore.com/extras/scheduler/).

 Clone the repository and create a config.core.php file in the root.
 Point it to your MODX core folder. **In the browser**, open the `_bootstrap/index.php` file.
 This will set up some settings and elements for a quick setup.